epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Your SRCP account is ready.
 There is a brief introductory video and overview of the SRCP on the documentation homepage: https://srcp-docs.readthedocs.io/ along with more detailed documentation.

-If you feel you would like me to demonstrate the basic functionality of the SRCP (logging in, starting a remote desktop, running applications etc) I am happy to set up a meeting with you.
+If you feel you would like a demonstration of the basic functionality of the SRCP (logging in, starting a remote desktop, running applications etc) we can set up a meeting with you.
 Otherwise, to use the SRCP you will need to either use a computer connected to the Cambridge University Network, or the Cambridge University VPN.
 Instructions for connecting to the VPN are here:

 https://help.uis.cam.ac.uk/service/network-services/remote-access/uis-vpn